studioml/studio/docs/ec2_setup.rst

 Set up credentials
 ------------------

-Add credentials to the location where boto3 can access them.
-The recommended way is to install AWS CLI:
+Add credentials to a location where boto3 can access them.
+The recommended way is to install the AWS CLI:

 ::